tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/monitor_tmp_instance.html.markdown

 ## Import

-monitor tmp instance can be imported using the id, e.g.
+monitor tmpInstance can be imported using the id, e.g.
 ```
 $ terraform import tencentcloud_monitor_tmp_instance.tmpInstance tmpInstance_id
 ```